 These are considered a few advantages and disadvantages of scientific management theory.
 Hence it is suggested to make a complete research about the theory and review if it would be suitable for the organization and later adopt it.

 “The principles of scientific management” was published in 1911 by Frederick Winslow Taylor, where this theory was applied to the management of workers.

-This theory was adopted mainly by many organizations in order to improve productivity.
+This theory was adopted mainly by many organizations to improve productivity.

 Scientific management theories have worked in many concerns and made them beneficial, though it had minimal disadvantages.

-There are a number of sources which best explains the good aspects of the theory.
-The experimentation was followed for a number of years and was concluded with classical scientific approach principles, advantages and disadvantages.
+There are many sources that best explains the good aspects of the theory.
+The experimentation was followed for some years and was concluded with classical scientific approach principles, advantages, and disadvantages.